mainkoon81/Alteryx-project-00-BA/README.md

 #### D. Blending data
  - __union:__ appending multi-data streams(sharing the same contents) into one unified stream
  - __join:__ left(scraps) + inner + right(sediments)
- - __fuzzy matching:__ detecting "non-identical duplicates" by specifying parameters to match on(using algorithms to score similarity - Jaro:characters in common / Levenshtein:the number of edits (insertions, deletions, or substitutions) )
+ - __fuzzy matching:__ detecting "non-identical duplicates" by specifying parameters to match on(using algorithms to score similarity - Jaro:characters in common / Levenshtein:the number of edits (insertions, deletions, or substitutions) ).
- - __spatial matching, blending:__
+ - __spatial matching & blending:__